EuroLinux/comps-xml-el8/README.md

 - `redhat-indexhtml*` -> `el-indexhtml*`
 - `codeready` -> `powertools`

-You should not change following packages names:
+You must not change the following packages names:

 - `redhat-rpm-config`
 - `redhat-lsb-core`